SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 ---
-title: "Things Everyone Thinks Are Part Of Scrum But Are Not"
+title: "Things Ken Schwaber Intentionally Omits From Scrum"
 ---
 Here are some things that aren't part of Scrum and may be inconsistent with the [system optimization goal](/you-wont-change-your-organization-without-an-optimization-goal/) of your Agile adoption:
 * daily status meeting